-Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation Minimum curve Minimum horizontal curve radius capability 1.1.1.1.3.7 Minimum radius of horizontal curve1.2.2.0.3.2 Minimum radius of horizontal curve x X Comparison of the minimum horizontal curve radius between vehicle and the intended route.
+Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation Minimum curve Minimum horizontal curve radius capability 1.1.1.1.3.7 Minimum radius of horizontal curve 1.2.2.0.3.2 Minimum radius of horizontal curve X X Comparison of the minimum horizontal curve radius between vehicle and the intended route.
 Braking Emergency braking and maximum service brake: Stopping distance, Maximum deceleration, for the load condition 'design mass under normal payload' at the design maximum speed.
-For general operation (1) , in addition to the above data: brake weight percentage (lambda) requested 1.1.1.1.3.6 Gradient profile 1.1.1.1.2.5 Maximum permitted speed X X For pre-defined formation (as referred in section 2.2.1 of TSI 1302/2014): Comparison of the declared stopping distance and maximum train deceleration between Rolling Stock and the intended route for each load condition per design maximum speed.
-For general operation(1): No specific suggested procedure, to be covered by Railway Undertaking safety management system.
-Braking Thermal capacity: Reference case of TSI; if no reference case is indicated, thermal capacity expressed in terms of: Speed; Gradient; Distance; Time (if distance is not indicated) 1.1.1.1.3.6 Gradient profile 1.1.1.1.2.5 Maximum permitted speed X Comparison of the vehicle reference case with the intended route characteristics.
+For general operation (1) , in addition to the above data: brake weight percentage (lambda) 1.1.1.3.11.1 Maximum braking distance requested 1.1.1.1.3.6 Gradient profile 1.1.1.1.2.5 Maximum permitted speed 1.1.1.1.6.1 Maximum train deceleration 1.1.1.3.11.2 Availability by the infrastructure manager of additional information mentioned in the section 4.2.2.6.2.(2) is available or not (Y/N) If yes: 1.1.1.3.11.3 Reference to the document(s) to be indicated in RINF.
+X X For pre-defined formation (as referred in section 2.2.1 of TSI 1302/2014): Comparison of the declared stopping distance and maximum train deceleration between Rolling Stock and the intended route for each load condition per design maximum speed.
+For general operation (1) : No specific suggested procedure, to be covered by Railway Undertaking safety management system.
+Braking Thermal capacity: - Reference case of TSI; - if no reference case is indicated, thermal capacity expressed in terms of: 1.1.1.3.6 Gradient profile 1.1.1.1.2.5 Maximum permitted speed X Comparison of the vehicle reference case with the intended route characteristics.
 Note: RINF or information provided by Infrastructure Manager, indicates location of change in km, gradient length can be calculated by extracting data.